pawan43563/devfest-contentstack/README.md

 3. #### Set-Up the frontend

     i.
-Navigate to the frontend folder and run the following commands:
+Navigate to the frontend folder using the following command:

          cd contentspock-frontend